 Glenn: Another thing I’ve discovered is that performing the monologue (especially when you’re still developing it) for your husband, wife, or significant other, if they’re not in the business, can actually be detrimental to the best outcome.
 Since they’re not theater-trained, their feedback could actually send you down a wrong path.

 Brent: That’s interesting.
 I’ve heard the other side, too—that an untrained audience can offer objective feedback and let you know how your performance will play to the general public.
 But I get what you’re saying.
-Yours is the voice of experience.

 Glenn: Because they don’t communicate in actor terms, they will communicate generally or emotionally.
 I question if that’s all that helpful.
 I believe because I still act, and because I’m a playwright and the author of 10 books of original monologues, I am in the unique position of being able to help actors rehearse monologues and prepare for all auditions.
 I’ve sat in on monologue auditions for playwrights and casting directors and listened to their comments.
 I’ve interviewed a great many of them for my books and always found their insights very helpful.